 Holly focuses her practice on class actions and complex litigation.
-She enjoys developing the factual record needed to defeat class certification – particularly when it involves developing a highly technical or scientific expert record.
-Holly has successfully defended class actions in eighteen states and has dealt with a variety of industry-specific issues and legal claims, ranging from consumer fraud theories to alleged environmental disasters to product liability claims.
+She enjoys developing the factual record needed to defeat class certification—particularly when it involves developing a highly technical or scientific expert record.
+Holly has successfully defended class actions in eighteen states and has dealt with a variety of industry-specific issues and legal claims, ranging from consumer fraud theories to breach-of-contract allegations to alleged environmental disasters.
 The types of products at issue in the class actions Holly has worked on include automotive, children’s products, construction supplies, pet products, pharmaceuticals, medical devices and tobacco.
-For example, she currently serves as lead counsel in an MDL involving consumer fraud and warranty allegations against the manufacturer of PVC decking.

 Holly knows there is no one-size-fits-all approach to complex litigation, and she likes working with clients to devise the best approach to suit their business aims.
 If global resolution is desired, Holly is an experienced class settlement negotiator who knows both how to negotiate and how to defend class settlements.
 Holly also is an experienced multidistrict litigation (MDL) litigator who provides clients with guidance on the pros and cons of MDL treatment, as well as sound strategy once in an MDL.

 Serve as counsel of record in six putative class actions pending around the country against an automotive client.
 These cases involve various alleged defects in different vehicle models and center on warranty and consumer fraud claims.

 Defend a university system in ongoing class litigation asserting claims that the switch to remote learning in the face of the COVID-19 pandemic resulted in tuition, housing and student fee overcharges.